MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/jsonstore-cordova/index.md

 > **Note:** Some features such as data encryption are beyond the scope of this tutorial.
 All features are documented in detail in the IBM MobileFirst Platform Foundation user documentation website.

-**Prerequisites**:

-- Cordova CLI installed on the developer workstation.
-- Make sure you have read the [Setting up your MobileFirst development environment](../../../setting-up-your-development-environment/setting-up-the-mobilefirst-development-environment) tutorial.
+**Prerequisite**: Make sure the MobileFirst Native SDK was added to the Xcode project.
+Follow the [Adding the MobileFirst Platform Foundation SDK to iOS applications](../../adding-the-mfpf-sdk/cordova/) tutorial.

 #### Jump to: